kbjiang/02_study/deep-learning/nn-zero-to-hero-karpathy/note-makemore.md

 ### Lecture 2
 1. Big idea
-	Train a MLP and shared bunch of best practices.
+	1. Train a MLP and shared bunch of best practices.
 See also his post on [A Recipe for Training Neural Networks](https://karpathy.github.io/2019/04/25/recipe/)
+	2. Each *column* of weight corresponds to each neuron!
 2. Find a good initial learning rate.
 [Link](https://youtu.be/TCH_1BHY58I?t=2740)
 3. PyTorch internals ref http://blog.ezyang.com/2019/05/pytorch-internals/ (tough read!)